cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

 ---

 {{% pageinfo %}}
-Our pentesters share what they've found before they write your report.
+Our pentesters share what they've found before they write your [report](/platform-deep-dive/pentests/reports/).
-{{% min-credits-report %}}.
 {{% /pageinfo %}}

 Now that you've done all the work needed to set up a pentest, you might be anxious for